efriesema/PyBlackjack/README.md

     # Class describing a complete deck of cards
     # Attributes : cards-  a list of strings representing all of the current cards in the deck
     #              count- an integer count of the total number of cards in the deck
-    # Methods :    shuffle() randomize the current cards in the deck,  reutrning the   new list of cards and the count
+    # Methods :    shuffle() randomize the current cards in the deck,  returning the new list of cards and the count
     #              dealCard() removes one card from the deck and decrements the count, returns card value and new count
     #              printDeck() prints out the entire contents of the deck(used for early debugging)
-    #              newDeck() resets the deck to a brand new orderded 52 card deck
+    #              newDeck() resets the deck to a brand new ordered 52 card deck

     class Player(object):
     # an object to define the player